PHYLLIS ODESSEY

-PHYLLIS ODESSEY began her career in the fine arts at The New York Studio School.
-She received a BA from the University of Wisconsin at Madison and subsequently attended Parsons School of Design.
-She began her career at Time Warner as a Junior Art Director and rose to the position of Creative Director.
-Following a long career in graphic design, Phyllis studied garden and landscape design at The New York Botanical Garden.
-She worked on The Battery Bosque: the garden designed by Piet Oudolf in Battery Park.
-Phyllis was the Director of Horticulture for Randall’s Island Park Alliance until 2020.
-Winner of The Perennial Plant Association’s highest honor for landscape design, Phyllis says her education as a gardener began “by picking the bloated buds off my mother’s peony bushes.”
+I began my career in the fine arts at the New York Studio School.
+I received a BA from the University of Wisconsin at Madison and subsequently attended Parsons School of Design.
+I began my graphic design career at Time Warner as a Junior Art Director and rose to the position of Creative Director.
+Following a long career in graphic design, I studied garden and landscape design at The New York Botanical Garden.
+I worked on The Battery Bosque: the garden designed by Piet Oudolf for Battery Park.
+In 2020 became Director of Horticulture for Randall’s Island Park Alliance.

 “I know that I cannot make anything new.
 To make a garden is to organize all the elements present and add fresh ones, but first of all, I must absorb as best I can all that I see, the sky and the skyline, the soil, the colour of the grass and the shape and nature of the trees.
 Each half-mile of countryside has its own nature and every few yards is a reinterpretation.
 Each stone where it lies says something of the earth’s underlying structure; and the plants growing there, whether native or exotic, will indicate the vegetable chemistry of that one place.”